Jamazi4/bimcat/notes.md

 pset content: stage: A, where space after : is necessary

 currently I want to implement server side pagination - combine with frontend?
+I don't think I need a server-side pagination now.
+I can handle maybe a thousand components which is more than enough.
+Libraries will also stay as just a long scroll

+starting with composite lib